HomeGuidesAPI ReferenceRelease notes

 Using the SDK

-To create a Source using the SDK, please ensure that you have completed all Prerequisites.
-Once that's done, proceed with the steps code snippet:
+To create a Source using the SDK, please ensure you've completed all prerequisites.
+Once that's done, proceed with the following code snippet:

 source = sw.source.create_gcs_source(